-that is, they eat plants of one type or another.
+that is, they eat plants.
 The diet of a wild deer includes such things as grass, bark, twigs, berries, young shoots and other vegetation.
-Deer eat about two pounds of dry food for every 100 pounds of body weight each day.
+Deer eat about two pounds of dry food each day for every 100 pounds of body weight.
 Lactating mothers will consume more.

 Cow's dental pad|